Heat Pumps for Hot Water

 - Massive savings in hot water related expenses over the long term.

 - A heat pump is effective even in low temperatures.
 In extreme cold, an electric assist is activated.
-This ensures the water stays at the right temperature.
+This ensures the water stays at optimal temperatures.

-- It’s an environmentally friendly hot water option given the reduction in greenhouse gas emissions through less energy requirements.
+- It’s an environmentally friendly hot water option given the reduction in greenhouse gas emissions as it requires less energy.

 - No roof space or panels are required.